• Skip to primary navigation

 • Party Ideas

-You are here: Home / Married Life / Keeping the Spark / Marriage with Twins: How to Stay Together
+You are here: Home / Dirty Texts / Married Life / Marriage with Twins: How We’ve Stayed Together and Happy

 March 7, 2017

 At some point during my pregnancy with twins, someone mentioned that parents of twins have a high divorce rate.
-It was nonchalant in conversation, but it was said, couldn’t be unsaid, and I haven’t forgotten it.
+It was nonchalant in a conversation about marriage with twins and I haven’t forgotten it.

 My twins are now 4 and we’ve had our ups and downs.
 It’s taken more work and I’ve had to make conscious efforts to spice up our marriage at times.